andreafortuna/andreafortuna.github.com/_posts/2015-02-26-running-in-the-morning.md

 ![Morning run](http://www.andreafortuna.org/images/morning_jump.jpg)
 <!-- more -->

-The explanation is very simple, for me:
+The explanation is very simple, in my case:

 1. I don't like make workouts in the afternoon: after the office work i like to devote some time to more relaxing activities (reading, cooking, listen music, watching movies and TV Series)